symlex/symlex-core/README.md

 ------

 The light-weight Symlex kernel can bootstrap almost any application.
 It is based on the [di-microkernel](https://github.com/symlex/di-microkernel) library.
-The kernel itself is just about 400 lines of code to set a bunch of default parameters for your application and create a service container instance with that.
+The kernel itself is just a few lines to set environment parameters, initialize the Symfony service container and then start the app by calling `run()`.

 YAML files located in `config/` configure the application and all of it's dependencies as a service.
 The filename matches the application's environment name (e.g. `config/console.yml`).
 The configuration can additionally be modified